cocos-creator/docs-3d-deprecated/en/editor/publish/publish-in-command-line.md

   If no parameters are specified after `--build`, then the parameters used in the **Build** panel, such as platforms, templates, and so on, will be used as default parameters.
 If additional parameter settings are specified, the default parameters will be overwritten with the specified parameters.
 The available parameters are:

     - `configPath`: Parameter file path.
-If define `configPath`, then __Cocos Creator 3D__ will load this file as a build parameter in the `JSON` file format.
+If define `configPath`, then __Cocos Creator__ will load this file as a build parameter in the `JSON` file format.
 This parameter can be modified by yourself or exported directly from the **Build** panel.

     - `includedModules`: Package modules for custom engines.
 Only the required modules are packaged.

       > **Note**: The pass is an array of module `entry` fields, see [this documentation](https://github.com/cocos-creator/engine/blob/3d-v1.0.0/scripts/module-division/division-config.json) for details.

     - `taskName`: Build task name, the name of the release folder generated after the build.
     - `name`: Game name
     - `platform`: Required, the platform needs to be built.
     - `buildPath`: The game's release path, the default release path is in the `build` under the project folder.
     - `startScene`: The uuid of the main scene (the participating scene will use the build option parameters in the **Build** panel from the last build), and the first scene from the **Included Scenes** will be used if not specified.
     - `scenes`: Information about the scenes involved in the build, which defaults to all scenes when not specified.
     - `debug`: Whether or not debug mode, the default is `false`.